tamnguyenbbt/Okapi/HandleDifficultWebApplications.md

 # Handle Difficult Web Applications

-Okapi API methods handle most of the cases nicely.
+Okapi API fundamental methods handle most of the cases nicely.
 However, when you encounter difficult-to-automate web applications.
 Okapi advanced methods would come into help.
 Below are some of them

 ## WaitUntilClickable()